atlassian/data-center-helm-charts/docs/docs/userguide/resource_management/JIRA_INDEX_SNAPSHOT.md

 # Configure Jira for index snapshots

-These steps should be followed to enable shared index snapshots with Jira
+These steps should be followed to enable shared index snapshots with Jira:

 1. Log into the Jira instance as the `admin` user
 1. Go to `Settings` -> `System` -> `Indexing`